 Healthcare in Kazakhstan

 + PRO: International health insurance

-Most expats in Kazakhstan have health insurance provided by their employer.
-The home insurance company will have a relationship with a specific clinic that will facilitate access to local healthcare.
+Most expats in Kazakhstan have health insurance provided by their employers.
+The health insurance company will have a relationship with a specific clinic that will facilitate access to local healthcare.

 - CON: Most intensive medical care takes place abroad

-Health insurers and local partners will facilitate GP services, triage and emergency treatment in Nur-Sultan but they are likely to send expats, by either commercial flight or medical evacuation abroad for more serious matters.
+Health insurers and local partners will facilitate GP services, triage and emergency treatment in Astana, but they are likely to send expats, either by commercial flight or medical evacuation, abroad for more serious matters.
 The closest centres of medical excellence are Frankfurt and Istanbul.

 ►Learn more about living and working in Kazakhstan in our interviews with expats in Kazakhstan